afnom/missing-semester/_2025/virtualisation.md

 - We don't have to worry about different dev+prod environments.
 This also helps break down the barrier between development and operations (called DevOps).

-### Containerization vs Virtualization
+### Containerisation vs Virtualisation

-While both of these technologies are about splitting up a big computer into lots of little ones, with lots of similar principles, there are some difference.
+While both of these technologies are about splitting up a big computer into lots of little ones, with lots of similar principles, there are some differences.

 To cover the similarities:

 - We create containers/VMs from reproducible templates (which we call "images")
-- Each container/VM sees itself at the center of the world - even though there are other containers/VMs alongside them, they are isolated from each other.
+- Each container/VM sees itself at the centre of the world - even though there are other containers/VMs alongside them, they are isolated from each other.
 - Both can be resource-limited to less than the amount that the host machine actually has.